AdelJumaily/Nebula/README.md

 # Nebula
-SmartGlasses with android operating system
+SmartGlasses the future of computing